Batch Change with Database Group

 Estimated: 20 mins

 Bytebase offers multiple features to simplify batch change management.
-In this tutorial, we will guide you on how to use Deployment Configure and Database Group to batch change databases for various scenarios.
+In this tutorial, we will guide you on how to configure Environment and Database Group to batch change databases for various scenarios.

 database-group-banner